Configuring Settings

 features are enabled.
 Settings are application-level variables that are

-modified using one of the set
+modified using one of the set, enable, or disable methods and are

-available within the request context via the settings
+available within the request context via the settings object.
+Applications

 are free to set custom settings as well as the default, built-in settings